 The same rule: "It is man made, but it has to look natural" is applied in the maintaining of the woodland part of the park.
 The work that has been done must be invisible for the visitor.
 Through intensive but for the visitor invisible gardening, one becomes more biotopes than one could expect.
 Such a diversity would never be found in the nature on such a small area.
 This invisible, but rather intensive gardening activity results not only in the right biotoptes for a large number of plants and animals but also in a place where the visitors can feel the different atmospheres that one can expect in a wood, without having to step miles and miles.

-The woodland garden is particularly interesting in the spring with its naturalized flowerbulbs (snow drops, bluebells) and untill late may with a nice range of deciduous azaleas1, with special emphasis on the group of the historically important hardy Ghent azaleas (pontica hybrids).
+The woodland garden is particularly interesting in the spring with its naturalized flowerbulbs (snowdrops, bluebells and daffodils) and untill late may with its diverse range of deciduous azaleas.
+And with a special emphasis on the group of the historically important hardy Ghent azaleas (pontica hybrids).